Skip to content

 In the Grand Rapids area, look for:

-• Hospital-based support groups through Spectrum Health, Trinity Health Grand Rapids, Metro Health, or Mercy Health
+• Hospital-based support groups through Corewell Health, Trinity Health Grand Rapids, or University of Michigan Health-West

 • Community mental health services in Kent County